jonEbird/artofmemory/README.md

     ./aom.py words-summary --nouns

+You can even print the summary of words in an [org-mode][] friendly output:

+    ./aom.py words-summary --org-mode --nouns

-If you do use the `--nouns` option, you _may_ need to pull down the `NLTK` wordnet database of words:
+If you do use the `--nouns` option, you need to pull down the `NLTK` wordnet database of words if not already:

     python -c 'import nltk; nltk.download("wordnet")'